Consider Source Bias

 - News Gathering, where news organizations do investigative work, calling sources, researching public documents, checking and publishing facts, e.g. the getting the facts of Bernie Sanders involvement in the passage of several bills.

-Most newspaper articles are not lists of facts, which means that outfits like The Wall Street Journal and The New York Times do both news gathering and news analysis in stories.
+Most newspaper articles are not lists of facts, which means that outfits like The Wall Street Journal and The New York Times do both news gathering and news analysis in their stories.
 What has been lost in the dismissal of the New York Times as liberal and the Wall Street Journal as conservative is that these are primarily biases of the news analysis portion of what they do.
 To the extent the bias exists, it's in what they choose to cover, to whom they choose to talk, and what they imply in the way they arrange those facts they collect.
-The news gathering piece is affected by this, but in many ways largely separate, and the reputation for fact checking is largely separate as well." [italics and emphasis added]
+The news gathering piece is affected by this, but in many ways largely separate, and the reputation for fact checking is largely separate as well." [edited with italics and emphasis added]

-Quoted from Michael A. Caulfield's Web Literacy for Student Fact Checkers.
+Sourced from Michael A. Caulfield's Web Literacy for Student Fact Checkers.
 26: Evaluating News Sources.

 Consider Source Bias II